Computer Science (CS)

 CS 2420.
 Introduction to Algorithms and Data Structures.
 3 Hours.

-Required of students pursuing a Computer Science or Information Technology degree or emphasis, open to any student with a strong interest in computer programming.
+Required of students pursuing a Computer Science, Software Engineering, and others within the Computing department.
+Open to any student with a strong interest in computer programming.
 Covers the design and use of common data structures, lists, stacks, queues, trees, hash tables, and graphs through completion of several challenging programming projects.
-Introduces computational complexity and algorithm analysis. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Introduces computational complexity, algorithm analysis, and NP-Complete using the context of several algorithms including sorting, searching, SAT, Traveling Salesperson, factoring, etc. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Discuss the basic principles of many software data structures, including efficiencies and tradeoffs.
-2. Implement and use several data structures, including Binary Search Trees, Hash Tables, and Graphs.
-3. Demonstrate a working knowledge of Big-O complexity.
-4. Demonstrate a working knowledge of Algorithm Analysis.
-5. Parse mathematical expressions into a functioning graphics calculator.
-6. Implement several recursive algorithms.
-7. Implement and analyze several sorting algorithms.
+2. Implement and use several data structures, including Binary Search Trees, Hash Tables, Graphs, and more.
+3. Demonstrate a working knowledge of Big-O complexity and Algorithm Analysis.
+4. Implement several recursive algorithms.
+5. Implement and analyze several sorting algorithms.
 Course fee required.
 Prerequisites: CS 1410 (Grade C or higher).
 FA, SP.

 CS 2450.
 Software Engineering.
 3 Hours.